 I need further information or support.

 If you have not found an answer to your situation, you may want to contact a local association.
-We will shortly be publishing a list of French support associations.
+There is a list of French support associations in this news article.

 If you need a lawyer, you may find the UK government’s list of English-speaking lawyers in France useful: https://www.gov.uk/government/publications/france-list-of-lawyers